SCIENTIFIC INVESTIGATION SKILLS - 2023/4

 The learning and teaching methods include:

-- Four hours per week for the first 6 weeks in the laboratory
+- Two hours per week for the Python workshops

 - Probability, Statistics, Data Analysis, Spreadsheets and Computer Algebra: A one hour lecture followed by a one hour tutorial session in a computing laboratory weekly, for six weeks.